Spectrum evolution and chirping of laser-induced spin wave packets in thin iron films

 Developments in neuromorphic computing and pattern recognition largely rely on signal processing, going beyond the schemes offered by conventional electronics.
 Spin waves (SWs), or coherent magnons, in magnetically ordered structures are considered as a potential alternative to electrons in semiconductor devices for the transmission and processing of information in a special area of spintronics named magnonics \cite{Pirro_advances_in_magnonics_NatRevMaterials2021, bookChapter_Spintronics_2021, Nikitov:UFN2015, Mahmoud_JAP_2020_Intro_to_SW_computing, Barman_Magnonic_RoadMap_2021}.
 The most prominent feature of SWs is the possibility to transfer information about the magnetic moment without electric currents, thereby minimizing ohmic losses.
-Furthermore, a growing number of works refer to SWs as an effective tool for wave-based logic and calculations \cite{Khitun_Magnonic_logic_JPhysD2010, Csaba_perspectives_SWcomp_PLA_2017, Khivintsev_spin_logic_PMM2019, Mahmoud_JAP_2020_Intro_to_SW_computing, Barman_Magnonic_RoadMap_2021}.
-Moreover, SW transport in data processing devices is potentially available at sub-100-nm scales.
-However, such a small scale for real application components demands appropriate materials with easy-to-manufacture procedures and satisfactory magnonic properties, such as high frequencies of the SWs, their tunability and easy integration into semiconductor electronic circuits.
+It stimulates a growing number of works addressing to SWs as an effective tool for wave-based logic and even non-Boolean calculations \cite{Khitun_Magnonic_logic_JPhysD2010, Csaba_perspectives_SWcomp_PLA_2017, Khivintsev_spin_logic_PMM2019, Mahmoud_JAP_2020_Intro_to_SW_computing, Barman_Magnonic_RoadMap_2021}.
+Moreover, SW transport is already demonstrated at sub-100-nm scales in magnonic conduits\cite{Wang_SpinPinning_PRL2019, Heinz_Chumak_SWpackets-in-nm-YIG-waveguide_NanoLetters2020} as well as the controllable interaction of SWs with nanometer sized natural magnetic textures\cite{Wagner_DWasSWwaveguide_NatNanotech2016, Huajun_ElectriControlofSW_AdvMaterials2021, Li_SWin2DVortexNetwork_NanoLett2021, LanXiao_SWpackets_and_skyrmions}.
+However, such a small scale for real applications demands appropriate materials with easy-to-manufacture procedures and satisfactory magnonic properties, such as high frequencies of the SWs, their tunability and easy integration into semiconductor electronic circuits.
 These features are native for transition-metal based micro- and nanometer sized waveguides for SWs, making them promising candidates for nano-magnonic applications\cite{bookChapter_Spintronics_2021, Mahmoud_JAP_2020_Intro_to_SW_computing}.
-Furthermore, the intrinsic strong anisotropy fields in metal nano-waveguides play the role of an additional knob to design the properties of SWs, such as the SW dispersion and the corresponding phase evolution \cite{Sekiguchi_NPG_Asia_mat_2017, khokhlov-PRAppl2019}.
-The latter is crucial to make SWs effective tools for wave-based logic and interferometric calculations\cite{Khitun_Magnonic_logic_JPhysD2010, Csaba_perspectives_SWcomp_PLA_2017, Khivintsev_spin_logic_PMM2019, Mahmoud_JAP_2020_Intro_to_SW_computing, Barman_Magnonic_RoadMap_2021}, particularly, in speeding up computationally demanding tasks such as image and speech recognition\cite{Kozhevnikov_pattern_recognition_APL2015, Albisetti_Nanomagnonics_AdvMat2020}.
-The described practical purposes of magnonics require appropriate research tools to excite and inspect the wave nature of SWs.
-Recently, ultrafast laser pulses were introduced as such tool because they can excite SW with exceptional tunability \cite{Satoh_NatPhotonics:2012, Chernov_SpinWavePhase_PhotResearch2018, Yoshimine_Unidirectional_control_EPL2017, Hioki_bi-reflection_CommPhys2020, khokhlov-PRAppl2019,Au_Direct_Excitation_SW_PhysRevLett2013, KHOKHLOV_JMMM2021}.
-However, laser excitation is intrinsically broad-band and inhomogenious, which has a significant effect on the properties of the generated SW packets, limiting the spatial and temporal profile and leading to large spectral width.
+Furthermore, the intrinsic strong anisotropy fields in metallic nano-waveguides play the role of an additional knob to design the properties of SWs, such as the SW dispersion and the corresponding phase evolution \cite{Sekiguchi_NPG_Asia_mat_2017, khokhlov-PRAppl2019}.
+The latter is crucial to make SWs effective tools for wave-based logic and interferometric calculations\cite{Khitun_Magnonic_logic_JPhysD2010, Csaba_perspectives_SWcomp_PLA_2017, Khivintsev_spin_logic_PMM2019, Mahmoud_JAP_2020_Intro_to_SW_computing, Barman_Magnonic_RoadMap_2021}, particularly, in speeding up computationally demanding tasks such as image and speech recognition based on magnonic neural networks \cite{Kozhevnikov_pattern_recognition_APL2015, Albisetti_Nanomagnonics_AdvMat2020, Papp_NeuroMorficSW_NatComm2021}.
+The described practical purposes of magnonics require appropriate research tools to inspect the wave nature of SWs.
+Recently, ultrafast laser pulses were introduced as such a tool because they can excite SWs with exceptional tunability \cite{Satoh_NatPhotonics:2012, Chernov_SpinWavePhase_PhotResearch2018, Yoshimine_Unidirectional_control_EPL2017, Hioki_bi-reflection_CommPhys2020, khokhlov-PRAppl2019,Au_Direct_Excitation_SW_PhysRevLett2013, KHOKHLOV_JMMM2021}.
+However, laser excitation is intrinsically broad-band and inhomogenious, which has a significant effect on the properties of the generated SW packets, limiting their spatial and temporal profile and leading to large spectral width.
 Therefore, understanding the propagation of such wave packets is essential for developing applications of optically generated SWs for future magnonic-photonic hybrid devices.